loopbackio/loopback-next/docs/site/DEVELOPING.md

 1. Open any existing TypeScript file, e.g. `packages/src/index.ts`

-2. Introduce two kinds linting problems - one that does and another that does not require type information to be detected.
+2. Introduce two kinds of linting problems - one that does and another that does not require type information to be detected.
 For example, you can add the following line at the end of the opened `index.ts`:

     ```ts
     const foo: any = 'bar';